-By default, Search@UW searches Everything - one search for all of the categories listed below.
+By default, Search@UW searches Everything.
 You will want to use the drop-down menu to switch to UWGB Books Media & More.
 This is the only content that will be available to you on your research day.
 The Search@UW box on this guide is already restricted to UWGB Books, Media, & More.

 Use quotation marks to search exact phrases.

 Example: organic farm* will retrieve: organic farm, organic farms, organic farmers, organic farming, etc.